-Parent page: Routing the PCB
+Parent page: The Routing

-One of the most time-consuming phases of board design is routing the nets.
+One of the most time consuming phases of board design is routing the nets.
 While the rules system handles the design constraints, such as the widths, via sizes, clearances, and so on, it is down to the designer to place the many thousands of track segments required to fully route a board.

-Autorouters can ease this pain but are generally regarded as inadequate because:
+Autorouters can ease this pain, but are generally regarded as inadequate, because:

 - They fail to correctly consider the myriad of subtle design constraints that a human designer instinctively applies as they route.